TobbeLino/GoxTradingBotTobli/README.md

  * Caching trade data to avoid hammering of MtGox and faster loading

  * Option to always start the bot in "disabled" mode to avoid instant accidental trading with "bad" settings from last run.

+ * Using MtGox API v2 for more reliable access